-Everything about Le Pin Pomerol, Bordeaux wine producer profile, with wine tasting notes, wine and food pairing tips, best vintages, wine ratings, a history of the property, information on wine making and terroir, along with wine tasting reviews.
+Learn everything about Le Pin Pomerol with wine tasting notes and wine with food pairing tips.
+Learn the best vintages, the history of the property, and information on the vineyards and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Le Pin History, Overview

 At the time of the sale, the cellars Le Pin were in poor condition.
 The chai was nothing more than a shed that had been used to store gardening tools.
 The dilapidated house on the property needed work.
-Before Alexandre Thienpont took up residence at the estate after he was married, the small house at Le Pin was where he lived for a period of time.
+Alexandre Thienpont took up residence at the estate in the small house at Le Pin for a period of time.

 Le Pin Vineyards, Terroir, Grapes, Winemaking

 The minuscule 2.7-hectare vineyard of Le Pin is planted to almost 100% Merlot.
 In truth, it is 100% Merlot, but there are a few Cabernet Franc vines co-planted in the vineyard.
 While some parcels contain Cabernet Franc, that grape variety is not blended into Le Pin.

 The terroir of Le Pin is clay with gravel and sand with deposits of iron oxide in the soil.
 The gravel is deep.
 In some parts of the vineyard, the gravel is close to 3 meters thick.
 The vineyard is ideally placed with good elevation on the Pomerol plateau.

 Situated near the Catusseau village, the vines average close to 35 years of age.
 However, they have old vines as well that date to the 1950s.
 The vineyard of Le Pin is planted to a vine density of 6,000 vines per hectare.